Galactic Streams of Cosmic-ray Electrons and Positrons

 We compare simulations of $e^\pm$ propagation using random magnetic fields with such analytical solutions over a range of energies, distances, and times.
-We concentrate on particular realizations of fields, rather than the average over many such fields as implicitly assumed in diffusion models, since we can observe particles directly from only one location in the Galaxy.
+We concentrate on particular realizations of fields, rather than the average over many such fields as implicitly assumed in diffusion models, since we can observe particles directly from only one location in our Galaxy.
 As an illustration, we show in Fig.~\ref{fig:star} particle trajectories arising from nine simulated $e^\pm$ sources distributed within one random field, as described in detail below.
-We explicitly see, similar to \cite{Giacinti:2012ar}, that rather than being distributed in spherically symmetric diffusive distributions, the particles are initially confined to filamentary structures, which we refer to as ``streams''.
+We see, similar to \cite{Giacinti:2012ar}, that \textit{rather than being distributed in spherically symmetric distributions, particles are initially confined to filamentary structures}, which we refer to as ``\textit{streams}''.

-Importantly, we take into account particle energy losses, which is crucial here, since cooling necessitates that electrons and positrons can only travel for a limited time with energies exceeding a given value, in stark contrast to the case of protons.
-We argue that, because of the losses, the consequence of this approach is that electrons and positrons with measured energies $\gtrsim\,$10--1000~GeV can be expected to spend their entire lives within streams, {\it never reaching the isotropic diffusive regime}.
+Importantly, we take into account particle energy losses, which is crucial here, \textit{since cooling necessitates that electrons and positrons can only travel for a limited time with energies exceeding a given value}, in stark contrast to the case of protons.
+We argue that, because of the losses, the consequence of this approach is that electrons and positrons with measured energies $\gtrsim\!10\!-\!1000$~GeV can be expected to have spent their entire lives within streams, {\it never reaching the isotropic diffusive regime}.

 This containment of cosmic-ray electrons and positrons would be far reaching, including a need to abandon isotropic $e^\pm$ diffusion calculations in this regime.
-We discuss how this limits the number of sources that can contribute to the measured $e^\pm$ spectra, which has the advantage of accounting for the absence of features expected from the multitude of potential nearby sources.
-This would affect models for the positron excess, with implications for a dark matter origin, and we further address additional factors that should be examined.
+We discuss how this limits the number of sources that can contribute to the measured $e^\pm$ spectra, and thus an absence of spectral features as would be expected from a multitude of potential nearby sources, in accord with the smooth $e^-\!/e^+$ spectra seen by PAMELA, Fermi, and AMS.
+We address how this impacts pulsar models of the positron excess, $e^\pm$ anisotropies, cosmic-ray-induced turbulence, and gamma-ray ``halos'' from high-energy $e^\pm$.